Religious Education and Assemblies

 Religious Education is taught on PPA afternoons by Mrs Williams or Mrs Douglas and we believe that this dedicated time helps to ensure that this aspect of the curriculum provides many opportunities to support our school aims and values.

 Collective Worship (Assembly)

-An assembly is held each day*, which is broadly Christian but non- denominational in approach.
+An assembly is held each day, which is broadly Christian but non- denominational in approach.
 This is an important part of the day, when classes reflect together as a community.
-Parents have the right to withdraw their child from the Collective worship (religious) element of assembly and, again, are asked to contact the Headteacher to arrange this.
+Parents have the right to withdraw their child from the Collective Worship (religious) element of assembly and, again, are asked to contact the Headteacher to arrange this.
 Wednesdays is our singing assembly whilst on other days children may have assembly in class or together in the hall led by a member of staff.
 Fridays are our Celebration Assemblies

 Religious Education Curriculum Statement

-We give children the opportunity to share personal experiences and ask questions all while being respective to others who may have different beliefs to their own.
+We give children the opportunity to share personal experiences and ask questions all while being respectful to others who may have different beliefs to their own.
 They learn how the world may be viewed in different ways according the religious beliefs an individual may hold.

 - Through a clear teaching cycle, children understand the key skill/s of the lesson.

 - They use their own knowledge and understanding of concepts as a starting point and then learn what the concept means in a religious sense.
-Time is dedicating to reflecting and evaluating what has been learnt.
+Time is dedicated to reflecting and evaluating what has been learnt.